-12) Minimize Unforced Errors – Recently, I attended a demo where the wrong logo appeared on some slides.
+12) Minimize Unforced Errors – Recently, I attended an LMS software demo where the wrong logo appeared on some slides.
 Another was plagued by spelling errors.
 With such tight competition, buyers will use any excuse to dismiss vendors.
 Don’t make it easy to eliminate you!

 13) Show Mobile Experiences On Mobile Devices – Learning apps are back in a big way.
 If you have mobile functionality, put your best foot forward by running your demo on a mobile device.
 Engage participants by inviting them to download your app, scan a QR code or pass around a tablet featuring sample content.

 14) Include an Implementation Plan – Unbelievably, many vendors fast-forward through this part of the presentation, letting boilerplate content, generic answers and project schedules from 2015 carry the load.
 But buyers are scared you’ll make them look bad by blowing the budget and schedule during the implementation phase.
 In a close competition, a conservative approach and risk mitigation beat feature sizzle and price, hands down.
 Work with your professional services team to create a set of custom slides with realistic timelines and terms.

 15) Simplify the Pricing Discussion – Albert Einstein once said, “If you can’t explain it simply, you don’t understand it well enough.”
 If he were here today to comment about LMS pricing, I’m sure he’d say, “If you need more than a few sentences to explain your license model, you’ve just lost.”
 Enough said.